darkhemic/Blender-Pie-Menus-Expanded/README.md

-Blender-Pie-Menus-Expended
+Blender-Pie-Menus-Expanded
 ==========================

-An expended set of pie menus that include controls for mesh editing
+An expanded set of pie menus that include controls for mesh editing

 ==========================